 Women Are Evolutionarily Programmed to Cheat, Researcher Says

-New research argues that women are programmed to line up replacement males in case their original mate gets sick or dies.
+Research argues that women are programmed to line up replacement males in case their original mate gets sick or dies.
 We speak to the researcher behind the controversial theory.

 Stocksy via Mauro Grigollo